Newport’s complicated history with being Welsh

 In the 2007 Senedd election, English Democrats campaigned for a referendum to “let Monmouthshire decide” whether it was part of Wales or England, but the party failed to get any of its candidates elected.

-It seems that the debate is as much culturally settled as it is legally.
+It seems that the debate is as much culturally settled as it is legally, for now at least.

 Comments: Our rules